EVerest/everest-demo/README.md

 # Additional Functionality

-There are many different variables that the user can experiment with thorughout the demonstrations.
+There are many different variables that the user can experiment with throughout the demonstrations.
 See below:

 ### One EV ↔ EVSE (ISO 15118 AC) Demo